NexPlayer/Android-SDK/advanced.md

 #### void onDynamicThumbnailData ( int cts, Bitmap bitmap )

-This method will be called by the NexPlayer™ engine when thumbnail data is created.
+This method will be called by the NexPlayer engine when thumbnail data is created.

 **Parameters**